osherjacobs/LabWork_Findings/golden-dmsa-bad-successor.md

 Result: NTLM hash, AES-256, AES-128, and a valid Kerberos ticket — imported directly.

 ### Authentication

-Backup Operators membership confirmed via LDAP — `svc-golden$` is the sole member.
-Authentication events captured in telemetry (EID 4624, EID 4768).
-See telemetry section for detail.
+Both NTLM (from Kali) and Kerberos (from domain-joined machine) paths succeeded.
+Backup Operators membership was confirmed via LDAP query (`svc-golden$` was the only member).
+See telemetry section for EID 4624 and 4768 details.

 ---